Ho Ho Lun: WWE (2016–2017)

 Ho Ho Lun was a participant in the 2016 WWE Cruiserweight Classic tournament.
 The tournament began on June 23 with Lun defeating Ariya Daivari in his first round match.
 On July 14, Lun was eliminated from the tournament by Noam Dar.

 On October 2, Lun was announced for NXT's 2016 Dusty Rhodes Tag Team Classic, teaming with Tian Bing.
 Lun and Bing were eliminated from the tournament by Johnny Gargano and Tommaso Ciampa.
 On November 2, Lun was announced as a roster member for the cruiserweight-centric 205 Live show.

 Lun made an appearance on the March 8, 2017, episode of NXT, in a losing effort against Andrade "Cien" Almas.
 On the June 28 episode of NXT, Lun was defeated by The Velveteen Dream, which would be his final appearance for WWE.
 On August 3, WWE announced that Lun had requested and was granted his release from his WWE contract, to care for his ailing mother.

 Dragon Gate Pro Wrestling (2018–present)

 Ho Ho Lun first participation with Dragon Gate Pro Wrestling was in 2018 where Dragon Gate ran their first ever Hong Kong event.
 He was a regular roster for their Hong Kong tour.
 In October 2019, he toured for Dragon Gate Japan for the first time.
 He wrestled for opening matches in most of the shows.
 Starting from August 2020, along with Jae Church, Ho Ho Lun become part of the English commentator team for Dragon Gate Network.
-On 16th December 2020, Ho Ho Lun defeated Punch Tominaga to score his first single match victory in Dragon Gate.
+On 16 December 2020, Ho Ho Lun defeated Punch Tominaga to score his first single match victory in Dragon Gate.

+All Elite Wrestling (2021)

+Ho Ho Lun made his All Elite Wrestling debut on 28 December 2021 on an episode of AEW Dark where he would lose a singles match to Sammy Guevara.